 Glen’s fateful bloodbath is a visceral exercise in grand guignol, and is symbolic of Krueger’s penchant for elaborate displays of vindictive slaughter.
 Here the lines between dreams and reality are blurred, and instead of hiding his acts of sadistic vengeance behind a convenient victim as he does for much of the movie, here he lets his evil pour out into the realms of the confused, sucking Glen into his bed and spitting him out in a ferocious deluge of crimson.

 On the budget available to Craven and the movie’s producer Robert Shaye, the scene is a technical masterstroke, and even robbed of the later embellishments of Krueger’s evolving circus, it proves to be one of the most striking deaths in the series.

 6. Phillip – A Nightmare on Elm Street 3: The Dream Master (1987)

-1987’s The Dream Warriors – considered by many to be the best in the series – worked wonders in salvaging the franchise by expanding on the whole dream concept, and is in many ways as influential as the original movie in allowing Krueger to truly blossom – for better and for worse – and it was the infamous ‘puppet death’ which set the ball rolling with a visual treat as stunning in its conception as it is grotesque in its execution.
+1987‘s The Dream Warriors — considered by some to be the best in the series — worked wonders in salvaging the franchise by expanding on the whole dream concept, and is in many ways as influential as the original movie in allowing Krueger to truly blossom, for better and for worse.
+It was arguably the infamous ‘puppet death’ which set the ball rolling, with a visual treat as stunning in its conception as it is grotesque in its execution.

-This particular death had all the hallmarks of what made the franchise so special: stunning special effects, the utilising of the dreamworld concept, Krueger’s character-defining cruelty, and the kind of elaborate death that puts most other horror to shame.
-It also shows Freddy as a vindictive manipulator who takes great joy in playing on his victim’s fears and as a consequence isolating them from those who might help.
+This particular kill had all the hallmarks of what made the franchise so special: stunning special effects, the utilising of the dreamworld concept, Krueger’s character-defining cruelty, and the kind of elaborate death that puts most other horror to shame.
+It also shows Freddy as a vindictive manipulator who takes great joy in playing on his victim’s fears, isolating them from those who may otherwise help in their hour of need.
 A fine example of the series at its very best.